 Delhi Darshan – Dilli Haat.

 If someone from Delhi tourism or Dilli Haat management is reading this, I would sincerely request them to remove the kiosk.
-And may be provide the same information in a more traditional way, by way of books about history of Delhi and India.
-May be some guides to help visitors plan the itinerary.
-And may be some pamphlets about happening events which people can pick up and go.
-There is lot of scope of showcasing our creativity that is not high tech and is eco-friendly along with being traditional and aesthetic.
+And maybe provide the same information in a more traditional way, by way of books about the history of Delhi and India.
+Maybe some guides to help visitors plan the itinerary.
+And maybe some pamphlets about happening events which people can pick up and go.
+There is a lot of scope of showcasing our creativity that is not high tech and is eco-friendly along with being traditional and aesthetic.

 Recommend a visit.

 All said and done Dilli Haat remains one of my most favorite places and I would keep visiting it.
 I wonder why other states have not started replicating this model till now.
 For those of you who have not visited Dilli Haat, please put it on the must visit places while in India.

 Recommend you to read following travel blog on Places to visit in Delhi.